csuhta/inquisition-perks/readme.txt

 perks are bad, so you need all of the help that you can get to avoid spending extra points in that tree.

-You should make Lord Berand a Connections agent ("use his influence"), because you will be spending a lot of points in Forces anyway, which is his alternative role.
+You should tell Lord Berand to return home, so that he becomes a Connections agent.
+The alternative is Forces, which you will spending a lot of points in anyway.
+This conversation choice is counter-inutative, because the Forces option on the wheel will mention joining the Inquisition, but you have to pick the choice that feels like a rejection to get Connections.

 ------------------------------------------------------------------------------+
 THE SUGGESTED BUILD